eneskeles/bilinkedin/README.md

 # BilinkedIn
 BilinkedIn is a web platform where people in need of everyday services such as cleaning, handiwork, event organization and transportation can put up announcements and get offers from professionals providing these services.
-The customer can choose a suitable offer among those given by the professionals.
-When the job is complete, the customer can comment on the job quality, and give the professional a rating.
+BilinkedIn is implemented as Bilkent University's [CS353 Database Systems](https://stars.bilkent.edu.tr/syllabus/view/CS/353/CS_BS/) course's term project.
+This repository contains only the server side.